Active Shooter/Threat Resources

 The videos below provide valuable direction into response options, behaviors of concern, and other related issues.

-This video is the latest active shooter presentation that we provide to our community.
-In it we discuss the behaviors of concern to watch for, response tactics if an active shooter incident occurs, and emergency communications protocols.
+This video is the latest active threat information that we provide to our community.
+In it we highlight your response options should you encounter an active threat incident.

 ACTIVE SHOOTER EXERCISE VIDEO